shapeshed/flim.shapeshed.com/src/_posts/api-design-for-an-event-driven-world.md

       // update user here
     });

+This pattern attempts to take RESTful conventions and apply them to an RPC style API.

 This approach is possible with libraries like [Socket.IO][1] and [SignalR][2] that create and expose namespaced events based on what the client and/or server send.
 Other libraries like [SockJS][3] ask developers to push design entirely into the data payload so there is no framework for sending and receiving data, just data.
 In fact SockJS follows the WebSocket protocol pretty closely.
 The WebSocket protocol has no standard for formatting messages.

     conn.on('data', function(data) {